America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 What did they say?

-One very interesting conversation was with a global meat purchaser with a very well-known natural uh retailer, and I asked him, what do you think about ractopamine?
+One very interesting conversation was with a global meat purchaser with a very well-known natural retailer.

-His response, rack to what?
+His response, rakta, what?

-So it became pretty clear to me that this is a very well kept industry secret.
+So it became pretty clear to me that this is a very well-kept industry secret.

 That same sentiment was reiterated by my friend, farmer Joel Salatin.